 When will my child have something to eat and drink?

 We are happy for your child to have something to eat and drink as soon as they are awake after the anaesthetic.
 The first few times may be difficult, partly because the lip is numb from the operation and also because of the bite block.

 What happens afterwards?

-At first there may be some bleeding from the mouth but this usually stops quickly.
+At first there may be some bleeding from the mouth or nose but this usually stops quickly.
 Only very rarely will any further measures be necessary to stop the bleeding.
 The corners of your child’s mouth may become sore after the operation but this will improve within a few days.

 Your child will have a sore mouth after the operation and so may not feel like eating or drinking much.
 Various medicines can be given at regular intervals to help ease the pain and make feeding more comfortable.

 By the time your child goes home, they should be getting back to a normal pattern of food and drink.
 We recommend a sloppy diet for two weeks after the operation.
 This could include cereal with warm milk, custard, tinned spaghetti, mashed potato, yoghurts and fruit.